 Friday – Biology

 Through October we have studied invertebrates (animals with no bones), collected specimens for a Bug Zoo and studied several types up close and personal when Kim’s Cold-blooded Creatures came to school.
 In November we study plants by cultivating beans, learning and eating the parts of a plant.
 This study culminates in preparing vegetables for our stone soup at our Thanksgiving Feast.

-November 25th will be an ec “Party Day” beginning at 9:30 am with all children dismissing at noon.
+November 22nd is our next ec “Party Day” beginning at 9:30 am with all children dismissing at noon.
 Children are invited to dress as Pilgrims or Native Americans, participate in special Thanksgiving activities, cook their own feast and act out the entire Thanksgiving Timeline one last time.
 Ask your child to enact the story at home – most of them can tell it pretty well by now.
 The costume can be as elaborate or simple as you and your child care to make it.
 There will be sign-ups posted on classroom doors soon for the necessary items.

 Monday – History

 Tuesday – North America

 From the study of the formation of the Earth we move on to the specifics of the cultures of North America.
-This unit will culminate in a “Fifty Nifty United States” Historical Feast on November 25th.
-Children will research the foods of the state they will represent.
-Details will be forthcoming…
+This unit will culminate in an All-American Family Feast on November 22nd.
+Children will collect family recipes from various parts of the US to create their own feast.

 Wednesday – Art

 The class has covered a review of sketching basic shapes, and will review the color wheel and color mixing.
 We will try our hand at various techniques including water colors and creating a still life.
 Students are encouraged to practice, practice, practice!
 Remind them to bring along a sketch book when going to a restaurant or on a car trip.
 They have been practicing sketching objects using the basic shapes – a sphere can be a snowman, an eyeball or a pumpkin, an ellipsoid can be a football, etc.